ianhawe/SOM-for-weather-API/README.md

 4. 'random_number' parameter is replacable by a number, this number represents the amount of postcodes you wish to generate

 ### Challenges (you can include images and code block here)
-1. Random number generator usage with arrays.
-2. Local vs global variables in Ruby.
+1. Struggled with files not being called propperly
+2. Struggled with where to use required and required_relative

 ### Learning points
-1. To be careful with variables.
+1. Being more careful with where to call certain files
-2. Random number generation with arrays.